OntimizeWeb/docs/_o_components/00-overview.md

 ```
 ## Width <span class='menuitem-badge'> new </span>

-You can specifie the width, in px or % of a input component.
+All input conponents have the `width` atribute.
+It allows you to can specify the width in pixels (px) or percentage (%) of the input component.

 <!--
 extends OFormDataComponent